Kove-Exchange/KOVE/readme.md

 *If coin is not supported by encryption (like ZerroCash and it forks) the coin can not be added to KOVE.*

-Add your coin details to KOVE
+Add your coin details to Kove

 1. Register on exchange.
 The first registered user will be exchange administrator.
 2. Go to "Admin Area" -> "Coins" -> "Add coin"